wp-plugins/vote2publish/readme.txt

 .
 Set the number of votes a post must get to be republished

+.
+Choose the category the posts will be republish into the "main blog"

+.
+Choose wether you want to allow anonymous visitors to vote (controlled via cookie)

+.
+Choose wether you want to allow only one vote per IP address when anonymous are voting

 Now, whenever a user is logged in and visiting the blogs from the community, he/she will see a box for every post where they can vote.
 The vote count is updated right away.

 The blog owners may go to Design > Vote Box layout and change wether they want to have this on their blogs or not.
 They also can change the colour and the aligmenr of the box.